arvindkgs/generate_timeseries_for_events/README.md

     * Consider the 6<sup>th</sup> entry in output : `{ "date": "2018-12-26 18:16:00", "average_delivery_time": 25.5 }`
     * 1<sup>st</sup> Event, and 2<sup>nd</sup> are still running in the time slot `from : 2018-12-26 18:15:00, to : 2018-12-26 18:15:99`.
     * So, Average Delivery Time = (20 (Duration of 1<sup>st</sup> Event) + 25 (Duration of 2<sup>nd</sup> Event) )  = 25.5
+* Number of words, in a time slot, as
+    * wordsPerMin per event = (words of event)/(duration of event)
+    * This is accumulated per event in given time slot

+# **_Algorithm_**

+There are two ways to solve the problem.
+1. Loop through all one minute time slots in time frame, inner-loop through all events and compute avg delivery time and words
+2. Maintain time slot information and loop through all events, updating the appropriate time slots information.

+The first is O(n<sup>2</sup>), while the second is O(n).
+So I went with the second approach.

+# Enhancements
+1. Currently the time slots are fixed at one minute, however, this should be configurable.